EndyKaufman/kaufman-bot/STEPS.md

 In the next post there will be instructions on how to add dev infrastructure to docker compose...

-Use nestjs-custom-injector to create dynamic handlers in NestJS when creating a telegram bot Add up to 4 tagsMaximum 4 selections
-Selected items:

 #nestjs #kaufmanbot #providers #multi